 Arthritis of the joints can result in pain and functional difficulty.
 In some severe cases, patients are unable to walk even short distances.
-Often, medication, injections, and joint cleaning procedures such as arthroscopy do not provide optimal function or adequate pain relief.
-Joint Replacement surgery has become the standard of care for this group of conditions.
+Medication, injections, and joint cleaning procedures such as arthroscopy often do not provide optimal function or adequate pain relief.
+Joint Replacement surgery has become the standard of care for this group of conditions in Singapore and worldwide.

 The goal is to relieve the pain in the joint caused by the damage done to the cartilage.
 The pain may be so severe, a person will avoid using the joint, weakening the muscles around the joint and making it even more difficult to move the joint.

 A physical examination, possibly some laboratory tests and x-rays will show the extent of damage to the joint.
-Total joint replacement should be considered if other treatment options will not relieve your pain and disability.
+Total knee replacement should be considered if other treatment options in Singapore will not relieve your pain and disability.

-You will be given an anesthetic and the surgeon will replace the damaged parts of the joint.
-In an arthritic knee the damaged ends of the bones and cartilage are replaced with metal and plastic surfaces that are shaped to restore knee movement and function.
+Our knee specialists will be able to administer the treatment at our clinic in Singapore.
+During the joint replacement surgery, you will be given an anaesthetic and the surgeon will replace the damaged parts of the joint at our clinic in Singapore.
+In an arthritic knee, the damaged ends of the bones and cartilage are replaced with metal and plastic surfaces.
+These are shaped to restore knee movement and function.

-The materials used in a total joint replacement are designed to enable the joint to move just like your normal joint.
+The materials used during the joint replacement surgery in Singapore are designed to enable the joint to move just like your normal joint.
 The prosthesis is generally composed of two parts: a metal piece that fits closely into a matching sturdy plastic piece.
 Several metals are used, including stainless steel, alloys of cobalt and chrome, and titanium.
 The plastic material is durable and wear resistant (polyethylene).

-Your surgeon will encourage you to use your “new” joint shortly after your operation.
-After knee replacement you will often stand and begin walking the day after surgery.
+Once you have completed your knee replacement surgery in Singapore, your knee doctor will encourage you to use your “new” joint shortly after your operation.
+After your knee replacement surgery in Singapore, you will often stand and begin walking the day after surgery.
 Initially, you will use a frame for assistance but quickly progress to using a cane or walking stick.

-Some patients have some temporary pain in the replaced joint because the surrounding muscles are weak from inactivity and the tissues are healing, but it will end in a few weeks or months.
+Some patients have some temporary pain in the replaced joint because the surrounding muscles are weak from inactivity and the tissues are healing.
+This should subside in a few weeks or months.

 Exercise is an important part of the recovery process.
-Your orthopaedic surgeon or the staff will discuss an exercise program for you after surgery.
+Your knee specialist or the staff in Singapore will discuss an exercise program for you after surgery.

 After your surgery, you may be permitted to play golf, walk and dance.
 However, more strenuous sports, such as tennis or running, may be discouraged.